Forum Participation and Commenting on UUA.org Pages

 UUA.org Services During UUA Election Campaigns

-An email mailing list named election-L is for the use of individuals who wish to discuss the upcoming election campaign.
-The list is moderated by the Secretary of the Association or designee and a representative from the Election Campaign Practices Committee who is committed to impartial management of the list.
-Appropriate topics for this list include messages campaigning for and against specific candidates, discussion of present and/or future election rules, etc.
+The Election Forum in UUA.org is moderated by the Secretary of the Association or designee and a representative from the Election Campaign Practices Committee who is committed to impartial management of the discussion.
+Appropriate topics for this forum include messages campaigning for and against specific candidates, discussion of present and/or future election rules, etc.

-Campaigns may be discussed on other UUA mailing lists as they relate to the topic of each list.
-Any discussion around election matters that occurs will be issue-based and pertain to the subject for which the list exists.
+Campaigns may be discussed on UUA mailing lists and forums as they relate to the topic.
+Any discussion around election matters that occurs will be issue-based and pertain to the subject for which the list or forum exists.